wp-plugins/ajax-campaign-monitor-forms/readme.txt

 6. Choosing a shortcode / creating a new shortcode

 == Changelog ==

+= 1.0 =
+Check classes aren't defined before (re)defining them.
+Fixes issues if you already load the CM API in another plugin

 = 0.9 =
 Fixes for multiple widgets not picking up the correct settings